Nigel Farage’s new GB News show was littered with mistakes and mind-numbingly boring | Sean O’Grady

 The former leader of UKIP promised us that his show wouldn’t be a stale echo chamber like you get on the other channels.
 Dearie me, no. GB News is all fresh and new and radical and… well, you’ll see for yourself

 Not for the first time in his career, Nigel Farage issued something of a false prospectus when he popped up on his debut weekday evening slot.
 He told us that Farage would be a safe haven for robust but polite debate, and that he was happy to take any amount of criticism from anyone, provided they “keep it clean”.
-So I was delighted when he took the opportunity to get a live update from GB News political correspondent Tom Harwood on some anti-lockdown protests in Downing Street, i.e. on the day lockdown is formally lifted (timing is everything in politics).
+So I was delighted when he took the opportunity to get a live update from GB News political correspondent Tom Harwood on some anti-lockdown protests in Downing Street, ie on the day lockdown is formally lifted (timing is everything in politics).
 I’ll try to say this like Nigel delivers his lines: It.
 (Nod).
 All.
 (Nod).
 Went.
 (Nod).
 Rather.
 (Nod).
 Badly.
 (Nod).
 Wrong.
 (Nod).
 Chuckle.
 Smoker’s cackle.
 Arms akimbo.
 Exasperated expression.
 What did they expect from this gang of nutters after a long day in the scorching sun and the pubs open all day?
 Justin Welby?
 Chuckle to myself.

 Hardly had the young Tom started his report than one of the critically thinking libertarians tore up behind him and proceeded to deliver her own critique of the media: “Scum!
 Wankers!
 F**king wankers!
 Arseholes!
 Scum!
 Scum!
 Scum!”
 In her black T-shirt and jeans, and with her unkempt barnet, she did actually look and sound quite a bit like that other great disrupter of the established order, Father Jack Hackett from Father Ted.